 The Northend Greenway is envisioned to be a 2.5-mile shared use path connecting people in north Harrisonburg with places they want to go.
 From Virginia Mennonite Retirement Community, to residential neighborhoods, Eastern Mennonite University, Eastern Mennonite School, community centers, and more.

-The City of Harrisonburg received an unsolicited proposal through the Public-Private Education Facilities and Infrastructure Act (PPEA).
-This proposal was received in December 2016 from Momentum Earthworks and is to construct a section of the Northend Greenway Trail and also perform stream restoration work along Blacks Run.
+In December 2016, the City of Harrisonburg received an unsolicited proposal through the Public-Private Education Facilities and Infrastructure Act (PPEA).
+This proposal was received from Momentum Earthworks and is to construct a section of the Northend Greenway Trail and also perform stream restoration work along Blacks Run.
 After soliciting for competing proposals, the City received no additional proposals.
-City staff has negotiated a draft interim agreement with Momentum Earthworks that is available for review and public comment for the next 30 days, or until July 24.
-Comments can be submitted through www.BeHeardHarrisonburg.org.
+City staff has negotiated a draft interim agreement with Momentum Earthworks that authorizes engineering and environmental work to begin.

 The Northend Greenway project will be designed and constructed in multiple phases.